citp/privacy-policy-historical/p/po/pop/popcap.com.md

-> *The following text is extracted and transformed from the popcap.com privacy policy that was archived on 2009-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090626120635id_/http%3A//www.popcap.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the popcap.com privacy policy that was archived on 2009-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091215040009id_/http%3A//www.popcap.com/privacy.php) for the most accurate reproduction.*

-# PopCap Games - The PopCap Privacy Policy
+# PopCap Games - PopCap Privacy Policy

-Last updated: January 2009
+Last updated: September 2009

 PopCap Games, Inc. is committed to making our website a fun place to visit.
 We know that you care how information about you is used and shared.
 And if you're worried about your privacy - or the security of our site - it's hard to have a good time!
 That's why we work hard to protect your rights.